-yIf you read a lot, in just about any magazine, book or blog you hear about the worthlessness of the venerable 60 mm “Dimestore” telescope.
+If you read a lot, in just about any magazine, book or blog you hear about the worthlessness of the venerable 60 mm “Dimestore” telescope.
 Common knowledge is that they are worthless junk only suited for paperweights!
-Especially if you read forum posts in the refractor section of a popular astronomy website.
+Especially if you read forum or FaceBook posts in the astronomy sections.
 Are these telescopes really that bad, especially since it was, for many of us, our first telescope?

 One of the tricks I developed to test these scopes besides the normal star tests is using a Star Analyzer grating.
 You find a star and look at it’s spectral colors.
-It is quite easy to see how the normal telescope focuses in green and red, but the blue end is distorted and out of focus.
-If you set up these scopes side by side and test them with the grating on the same eyepiece you find that each scope has a different level of color correction.
+It is quite easy to see how the normal telescope focuses in green and red, but the blue and red ends are distorted and out of focus.
+If you set up these scopes side by side and test them with the grating mounted on the same eyepiece you find that each scope has a different level of color correction.
 The 60 mm F/12 has excellent correction but still sees some small distortion in violet.
 Even with that flaw it has amazing color correction for a scope I bought for 15 dollars!

 The biggest surprise was the Meade 90 mm F/8.8 refractor.
 The color correction on this scope was excellent.
 Even looking at the moon you are hard pressed to see the false color.
 It is there but you really have to look for it to see it.
 When you use the grating you find that the distortion is primarily in the deep violet color range, near ultraviolet.
 This telescope seems to have the characteristics of a scope with ED (extra Dispersion) glass.
-In Neil Frank’s book “Choosing and Using a Refractor Telescope” he mentions that every once in awhile one of the cheaply produced scopes gets glass that has ED qualities and some folks get lucky.
+In Neil English’s book “Choosing and Using a Refractor Telescope” he mentions that every once in awhile one of the cheaply produced scopes gets glass that has ED qualities and some folks get lucky.

-It’s also unfair to lump all small telescopes into the “junk” category just because they are low cost.
+It’s also unfair to lump all small telescopes into the “junk” category, just because they are low cost.
 Many of todays low cost telescopes have beefier mountings, 1 1/4′ eyepieces and a red dot finder.
 Even though the bottom level Meade 60 mm telescope (59 dollars as this is written) has an old tripod design that could be a lot better it still looks way more stable than what I had with mine 50 years ago!
 Eyepiece and focuser of 1.25″ and red dot finder cut hours off the learning curve compared to my first 50 mm spotting scope on a table top tripod.

 To sum up this page, its often more about the observer than the telescope!
 If you have perseverance and a desire to see the universe with your own eyes then just about any scope will show you something.
 Leslie Peltier spent 190 nights his first year of owning a telescope looking at the night sky with a 2″ collapsible spotting scope!
 Pretty sure there are lots of low end telescope that can provide at least as good a view!